 Person-centred therapy

-Person-centred therapy is a type of humanistic therapy that is based on the belief that individuals can fulfil their potential and make positive changes in their lives.
-This therapy aims to create a safe and supportive environment where the individual can explore their thoughts, feelings, and experiences without fear of judgement or criticism.
+Person-centred therapy is a type of humanistic therapy that is based on the belief that individuals can fulfill their potential and make positive changes in their lives.
+This therapy aims to create a supportive environment where the individual can explore their thoughts, feelings, and experiences without fear of judgement or criticism.
 Person-centred therapy involves a non-directive approach, where the therapist works to understand the individual’s perspective and to reflect their thoughts and feelings back to them in a way that promotes self-awareness and self-acceptance.
 The therapy can involve techniques such as active listening, empathy, and unconditional positive regard.
 Person-centred therapy is widely practised in the UK.

 Play therapy

 Play therapy is a type of therapy that uses play and creative expression to help children and young people express themselves and work through emotional and behavioural issues.
 This therapy recognises that play is a natural way for children to communicate and learn, and that it can be used as a therapeutic tool to help them explore their thoughts and feelings.
 Play therapy involves a range of techniques, such as using toys, puppets, and art materials to encourage self-expression and creativity.
-The therapist provides a safe and supportive environment where the child can play and explore their emotions without fear of judgement or criticism.
+The therapist provides a supportive environment where the child can play and explore their emotions without fear of judgement or criticism.

 Pluralistic therapy